mabogunje/yorudi/README.txt

 2. YORUBA DECOMPOSITION
 Here the word must be fully specified to include the following properties
-* Tone marks: These are indicated using accented vowels and/or a semi-colon where necessary to represent a dotted character e.g. è é e; è;.
-The middle tone (re) is never indicated.
+* Tone marks: These are indicated using accented vowels and vowels with an underdot e.g. è é ẹ ẹ̀ The middle tone (re) is never indicated.
 * Component words: Where applicable, the word should be broken up into its components, with each composite word separated by a period e.g ade [a . dé]
-* Roots: Where applicable, the root word is to be indicated by an asterix e.g soro [sò;* . ro;]
+* Roots: Where applicable, the root word is to be indicated by an asterix e.g soro [sọ̀* . rọ]
-* Elision: If any part of a component word or vowel is elided during speech it must still be recorded in the decomposition with a `minus arrow` e.g foso [fo; . <-aso;] :- Here, The 'a' is elided
+* Elision: If any part of a component word or vowel is elided during speech it must still be recorded in the decomposition with a `minus arrow` e.g foso [fọ . <-asọ] :- Here, The 'a' is elided
 * Assimilation: If any part of a component word or vowel is assimilated during speech it must be recorded in the decomposition with a `plus arrow` e.g kuule [kú+> . <-ilé] :- Here, The 'u' is assimilated and the 'i' elided